-SEED 7156T Supervision in Physical Education 45 hours; 3 credits Techniques of supervision in junior and senior high school settings are covered.
-Attention to in-service training of personnel; relations with principals, administrators, and the community is explored.
+SEED 7156T Administration, Leadership and Supervision in Physical Education 45 hours; 3 credits General principles of administration, leadership, and supervision in physical education and sport programs.
+Emphasis on practical application of concepts, principles, and theories in physical education and sport.
+Current topics and trends in management and techniques of supervision in school settings with a focus on school-community and school-personnel relations.
+Preparion for physical educators and coaches to be leaders of and advocates for quality physical education and sport programs.
 (Not open to students who have completed KINS 7156T.)
 Prerequisite: a graduate course in physical education/kinesiology and a minimum of a year of teaching experience.
 SEED 7157X Physical Education Curriculum in Secondary School 45 hours; 3 credits Fundamental principles for curriculum development are explored.
 Sources and criteria for content selection and organization in required classes, atypical classes, intramural sports, and interscholastic athletics for urban and suburban schools are discussed.
 (Not open to students who have completed KINS 7157X.)
-SEED 7159X Developing School-Based Leadership Skills 45 hours: 3 credits Students will be given opportunities to enhance their leadership skills through a variety of means including reading, lectures, presentations and interviews.
+SEED 7159X Developing School-Based Leadership Skills 45 hours; 3 credits Students will be given opportunities to enhance their leadership skills through a variety of means including reading, lectures, presentations and interviews.
 Leadership skill acquisition will assist the student in functioning professionally in the school environment with school leadership, department leadership, their colleagues, students and parents.
 (Not open to students who have completed KINS 7159X.)
 SEED 7310T Methodology in Middle Childhood and Adolescence Science Teaching I 45 hours plus conference, 15 hours field experience; 3 credits Implementation, adaptation, and assessment in practice of research validated science curricula for middle childhood with an emphasis on the life and environmental sciences.
 Approaches to integrating language arts and social sciences in teaching and learning science; development of reading, oral and written communication skills in the sciences.
 Adapting pedagogy to the needs of English language learners and students with diverse learning styles.
 Examination of environmental ethics and issues.
 Field trips will be required.
 Not open to students who have taken EDUC 7310.
 Prerequisite: matriculation in middle childhood science education.
 SEED 7311T Methodology in Middle Childhood and Adolescent Science Teaching II 45 hours plus conference, 15 hours field experience; 3 credits Continuation of Education 7310 [714.25]T. Methods of integrating science with math and technology in the middle school with an emphasis on physical and earth science.
 Developing quantitative and critical thinking skills.
 Design and assessment of inquiry- and problem-based curriculum integrating quantitative reasoning.
 Adapting methods to the needs of students with disabilities, and students with diverse learning styles.
 Purposes and types of student assessment.
 Field trips will be required.
 Not open to all students who have taken EDUC 7311T.
 Prerequisite: SEED 7310T [714.25]T.